 I know.
-When things drag on or when there’s a hiccup along the way, keeping that renovation motivation going can be tough.
+When things drag on or there’s a hiccup, keeping that renovation motivation going can be tough.

-But, the waiting game can be a long one (even longer when world events mean halting the renovation), but keeping that spirit alive and well can be done.
-I know this because I’ve seen the wonderful results of so many persistent renovators and heard from them that despite hiccups or curve balls along the way, the finished space is worth it ten times over.
+The waiting game can be a long one, but keeping renovation motivation alive and well can be done.
+I know this because I’ve seen the wonderful results of so many persistent renovators.
+They say that despite hiccups or curve balls along the way, the finished space is worth it ten times over.
 Just look at our Real Projects section.

 I decided to ask a few of These Three Rooms’ interiors friends, design experts and those in the know for their tips on staying motivated.
 Plus how to use any time found due to delays wisely.

 So, if the renovation motivation is waning – read on.
 You’ll feel raring to go by the end of this blog, promise.

 “Take A LOT of before photos”

 Julia Alexander of Julia Alexander Interiors (@juliaalexanderinteriors) reckons there’s joy in looking back at how far you’ve come.
 I think she might be onto something.
 “Take lots of before photos.
 Not only will it help you stay motivated so you can see how far you’ve come at each stage.
 But they are very useful for before and after comparisons.
 Stand in the centre of each room and take a few 360 degree before photos from that spot and you should cover all angles,” she says.
 “Make sure to file them by room name otherwise you can easily confuse empty spaces that all look similar!”

 “Take a break!”

 “When motivation is running low, take a break from the day-to-day renovation, and take a look at the inspirations or the idea of the finished interior, to remind yourself of the reasons behind all of your hard work – it will be worth it!,” interior designer Louise Bradley told me.
 “Another good tip is to switch between tasks – it’s only natural to lose motivation when you’ve been at a particular task for too long.”